eimearbutler7/Sem-1-Python-Project/README.md

 ![alt text](https://github.com/eimearbutler7/Sem-1-Python-Project/blob/master/zFigure_4b.png)

 ## Conclusion
-The brief analysis of this data inticated that Sepal Length may be an atribute in which the differentiation of *Iris Setosa* may from *Iris virginica* and *Iris versicolor* may be made.
+The brief analysis of this data inticates that Sepal Length may be an atribute in which the differentiation of *Iris Setosa* may from *Iris virginica* and *Iris versicolor* may be made.
+Further analysis of this is recommended.

 # References